tjobrien7/vigilant-enigma/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+We are designing a program that will take input (ie the food that a user is hungry for) and output a list of places where that item may be sourced and the price of the item at that location.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)